 Choosing to cover your whole sleeve as placement for one of these tattoos can showcase a story that Japanese culture holds so dearly.

 Luckily, the majority of your limb is not a tender or sensitive spot until you reach closer to your wrist, so it is one of the least painful places to get your ink.

 - Japanese Tattoo Half Sleeves

-If you are not ready to commit to a full sleeve tattoo, why not start with a half sleeve.
+If you are not ready to give into a full sleeve tattoo, why not start with a half-sleeve.

 This is still ample enough space to showcase your Japanese tattooed ink.

 Like a full sleeve, this is not a hyper-sensitive area compared to others, so this can be a great start if you plan on expanding eventually.

 A sleeve full of tattoos is a typical appearance these days, but leg sleeves have quickly become just as popular.